-4.2 Vacation Residence
+4.2 Vacation Residence & Storage

-You may remain in College outside of your contract dates if rooms are available, but you may be requested to change rooms.
-Meals may not always be available during vacations and the College may be closed altogether for a period during the summer when you might be required to move rooms or move to New College Postgraduate Village for maintenance, security or conference reasons.
+You may request to remain in College outside of your contract dates if rooms are available, but you may be requested to change rooms.
+Meals may not always be available outside the standard UNSW Academic Year and the College may be closed altogether for a period during the summer when you might be required to move rooms, or move to New College Postgraduate Village for maintenance, security or conference reasons.